Residential Rental | Commercial Rental | Flip Properties

 So you’ve decided that you want to invest in real estate?
 Congrats!
-What type of investment do you want to venture into?
+What type of real estate investments do you want to venture into?
 We’ve compiled this list to help you get an idea of various types of investments and what you need to know about each category.

 Rental properties are one of the most common forms of real estate investing.
 In these situations, an individual buys a property and then rents that property out to a tenant.
 Ultimately, the owner is responsible for paying the expenses for the home.
 The landlord charges rent to pay for such expenses and make a profit.
 Generally speaking, owning rental property is a great way to own an appreciating asset while collecting cash flow.